 Considerations:

-- Data access and visualization tool, not a full analysis platform
+- Data access and visualization, not a full analysis platform

 - Custom scripts require understanding of EO data

-Best for: Developers and analysts who need reliable, API-based access to satellite data.
+Best for: Developers and analysts who need reliable, API-based access to satellite data without managing downloads.

 Pricing: Free tier (limited); paid plans based on processing units.